-Impact on EBGL Article 18 terms and conditions and objectives
+Impact on EBGL Article 18 terms and conditions

-Parts of the proposed changes to BSC Section H form part of the EBGL Article 18 balancing terms and conditions.
-P398 therefore impacts EBGL Article 18.
-The Workgroup and Panel believes that these changes are consistent with the EBGL objectives as it fosters competition and ensures transparency.
+Parts of the proposed changes to BSC Section H form part of the balancing terms and conditions as per EBGL Article 18 and as such will need to be consulted on as part of the Report Phase.
+The Workgroup believes that these changes are consistent with the EBGL objectives as it fosters competition and ensures transparency.

 Impact on Code Subsidiary Documents

 CSD Impact

-No Impact No impact expected
+Nil Nil impact expected